FAQs - Medical Laboratory Science Online Degree Programs

 What are your admission policies and procedure?

-Currently enrolled Armstrong Atlantic State University students must also meet the requirements for admission to the medical laboratory science program and apply separately to the department.
+Currently enrolled Armstrong State University students must also meet the requirements for admission to the medical laboratory science program and apply separately to the department.
 Transfer students must be accepted to the university with regular admission status.
 Certified associate degree medical laboratory scientists may receive transfer for junior level medical laboratory science courses upon presentation of acceptable certification scores and/or transfer credit, and satisfactory completion of written and/or practical examinations in the professional content areas.
-If not currently enrolled at Armstrong Atlantic State University, students must be accepted into the university with regular admission status.
+If not currently enrolled at Armstrong State University, students must be accepted into the university with regular admission status.

 Do I qualify for your online career ladder program?